 Don’t Have Things Running While Saving in Edit in Game

-Saving your world in EIG is a very memory intensive process.
+Edit in Game is a feature of Create a World that allows you to load, edit and save lots in your world in a stripped down version of the game.
+When your world gets very large, saving in EIG can be a very memory intensive process.
 If you have a low spec machine, it’s very important that you free up as much memory as possible as you’re saving.
+This means closing out other programs.
 Otherwise, EIG will always run out of memory, and you’ll either never be able to complete a save or will have a world with corrupted lots that will cause tons of errors and routing issues.
-So, whenever you’re ready to save, make sure that you don’t have other stuff running in the background, including browsers and media players.

 Don’t Save Your World in Edit in Game Just To Save Edited Lots